 This section identifies problems and tells you about the urgency of any repairs by using one of the following three categories:

 Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised. •

-Structural movement
+Structural movemen nt

 Repair category 1

-Notes There is some cracking to the external walls.
-However, there was no evidence of significant structural movement within the limitations of our inspection.
+Notes There was no evidence of significant structural movement within the limitations of the inspection.